tonytw1/nominatim-ac/README.md

 The initial Nominatim import of planet.osm took approximately 6 weeks to complete and consumed around 1TB of disk.
 The indexing the Nominatim postgres database into Elasticsearch takes around 48 hours.
-The Elasticsearch index is then topped up every 5 minutes to capture updates feed into Nominatim via Osmosis (as per Nominatims' install instructions).
+The Elasticsearch index is topped up every 5 minutes to capture updates feed into Nominatim via Osmosis (as per Nominatims' install instructions).

 TODO local compile instructions